-None of the Directors of Board is a member of more than ten Committees or Chairman of more than five committees across all the Public companies in which they are Director.
+None of the Directors of Board is a member of more than ten Committees or Chairman of more than five committees across all the public companies in which they are Director.
 The necessary disclosures regarding Committee positions have been made by all the Directors.

-(b) The details of Directorship of the Directors of the Board in various Listed Companies as on

-March 31,2023 is as below:
+(b) The details of Directorship of the Directors of the Board in various Listed Companies as on March 31,2025 is as below:

-None of the Directors of the Board held directorship in any Listed Companies other than Camex Limited.
+Mr. Arpit Shah (DIN 08192969) holding a Directorship designated as Non-Executive Independent director.
+None of the Directors except mentioned above of the Board held directorship in any Listed Companies other than Camex Limited.